How To Clean Dentures: The Best Cleaning Methods

 Chemical denture cleaning methods involve various chemicals and modes of action.

 Bleach-based cleansers include %1,5 to %2 sodium hypochlorite or sodium hydroxide.
-The agents get activated in water and dissolve microbial cells, and mucins as well as degrade fatty acids.
+The agents get activated in water and, dissolve microbial cells mucins, and degrade fatty acids.

 • Peroxide